-- Faculty of Biological Sciences - Faculty of Science
+- Faculty of Science - Board of Studies in Science and Mathematics

-All students re-enrolling in 1982 or enrolling in graduate courses should obtain a copy of the free booklet Enrolment Procedures 1982 available from Course Administration Offices and the Admissions Office.
-This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment in miscellaneous subjects, locations and hours of Cashiers and late enrolments.
+All students re-enrolling in 1983 or enrolling in graduate courses should obtain a copy of the free booklet Enrolment Procedures 1983 available from Course Administration Offices and the Admissions Office.
+This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment imiscellaneous subjects, locations and hours of Cashiers and late enrolments.